FREE SHIPPING on $99 or more (within the contiguous United States)

 How should I use cardamom?

-Cardamom seeds - which function as a natural breath freshener and oral antiseptic - can also be eaten out of hand as a snack or nibbled after meals.
+Cardamom seeds - a natural breath freshener and oral antiseptic - can also be eaten out of hand as a snack or nibbled after meals.
 Finally, some cardamom aficionados advise toasting the pods over medium heat until they are fragrant - then enjoying them drizzled with organic extra virgin olive oil.

 By the way, there are two distinct types of cardamom – green and black.
-Green cardamom, also known as “true” and “lesser” cardamom, is botanically known as Elettaria cardamomum.
-Black cardamom, or Amomum subulatun, is known as “winged” cardamom.
-If you’re not sure which one to use, no worries-- both varieties have potent health benefits.
+Green cardamom, also known as "true" and "lesser" cardamom, is botanically known as Elettaria cardamomum.
+Black cardamom, or Amomum subulatun, is known as "winged" cardamom.
+If you're unsure which one to use, no worries-- both varieties have potent health benefits.

-And, finally, you can take cardamom in supplementary form.
-Natural healers typically recommend an amount of 500 mg of cardamom powder once or twice a day - but check first with your integrative healthcare provider before supplementing.
+Finally, you can take cardamom in supplementary form.
+Natural healers typically recommend 500 mg of cardamom powder once or twice a day, but check first with your holistic healthcare provider before supplementing.
+So, maybe it's time to let the "queen of spices" reign in your diet and health routine.
+Enjoy!

 Sources for this article include: